alexgaarciia/agentic-threat-log/docs/models_and_inference.md

 ## Model Replacement or Update

 - To use a new or updated model, simply place it in the appropriate `models/` directory and update the path if needed.
-- Both loaders are compatible with Hugging Face format (local directory with model weights and config).
+- Both model loading functions are compatible with Hugging Face format (local directory with model weights and config).